CanineJs/caninejs/README.md

 ### compare
 compare accepts two elements as input and returns true if they are equal else it will return false.

+Syntax: compare(valueOne, valueTwo);

+valueOne: value to be compared.
+valueTwo: value to be compared.
+(Values can be Strings, Numbers, Boolean, Objects, Arrays, Maps & Sets)

 ```
 import { compare } from 'caninejs';